 - Triton: Guarding the ocean depths, the aquatic humanoids are mostly found as guardians of Apultia and in settlements beside deep oceanic trenches, as well as within the Elemental Plane of Water itself.

-- Halflings: Short, peace-loving homely humanoids, they find their ancestral homeland among the Merridell hills, alongside the Gnomes.
+- Halfling: Short, peace-loving homely humanoids, they find their ancestral homeland among the Merridell hills, alongside the Gnomes.

-- Orcs: The most well known ancestral Orcish settlement is the Druthanian city of Khar Dragzud, an impressive city many Orcs try to make the pilgrimage to at least once in their lives, to honour their very spiritual ancestry.
+- Orc: The most well known ancestral Orcish settlement is the Druthian city of Khar Dragzud, an impressive city many Orcs try to make the pilgrimage to at least once in their lives, to honour their very spiritual ancestry.

-- Tabaxi: Have long since left their ancestral homelands in Adiana and Balan, instead choosing to exert their feline curiosity by exploring Rania.
+- Tabaxi: The lithe cat people have long since left their ancestral homelands in Adiana and Balan, instead choosing to exert their feline curiosity by exploring Rania.

 - Lizardfolk: These reptilian humanoids evolved in the same way as Humans, though they have more in common with iguanas or dragons.
 Their ancestral home is among the Slumbrous Swamps of Drutha where they live a different way of life, one of survival amid a hostile environment.